 Figure 4.1.1-1: Real-time media communication (RTC) in 5G System

 The media data is exchanged between two or more RTC endpoints over a 5G System as defined in TS 23.501 [11 An RTC endpoint incorporates an instance of the WebRTC Framework configured by the RTC System defined in the present document.
 An RTC endpoint is typically realised by a UE, but an RTC AS, possibly deployed as an edge computing server as defined in clause 4.4.2, may also play the role of RTC endpoint.
-The Application Provider provides a RTC Application on the UE to make use of RTC endpoint and network functions using interfaces and APIs.
-The RTC architecture defines the functions and entities to support WebRTC-based service over a 5G System Two main functions are defined in the Trusted DN.
+The Application Provider provides an RTC Application on the UE to make use of RTC endpoint and network functions using interfaces and APIs.
+The RTC architecture defines the functions and entities to support WebRTC-based service over the 5G System.
+Two main functions are defined in the Trusted DN.

 - RTC AF: An Application Function as defined in TS 26.501 [6] dedicated to real-time media communication.